getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 tcp://172.99.73.34:2376
 ```

-Go to your domain registrar and add the IP address from Carina as A Records for all subdomains.
+Go to your domain registrar and add the IP address from Carina as A Records.
 Here's an example screenshot:

 ![BuildAndDeploy]({% asset_path 2016-01-24-carina-jawbone/arecords.png %})